 This session can happen in the classroom or in the archives.
 We will give an overview of the MWWC holdings, demonstrate how to use a finding aid, and facilitate a hands-on exploration of documents.
 We can select materials tailored to your course, or focus on a specific document type such as correspondence or diaries, to help students explore ideas.

 Class Research Visit

-Students in ENV 104 classes had the opportunity to work with book artist Rebecca Goodale.
-Students were offered instruction in drawing skills, had the opportunity to meet Rebecca Goodale and hear about her process of creating books about Maine’s threatened and endangered plants.
+- Students in ENV 104 classes were offered instruction in drawing skills, had the opportunity to meet book artist Rebecca Goodale, and explored many of her books about Maine’s threatened and endangered plants.
 Throughout the semester, students worked on their own ecological observation booklets and created a final book to be exhibited in the Jack Ketchum Library on the Biddeford campus.
 This fusion of arts and science offered students new ways of looking at their environment and provided a unique forum for building observation skills and confidence.

-UNE Graduate Joseph Gousse completed a portion of the research for his thesis “Institutionalized Racism and the Politics of Justice: Disproportional Incarceration of Native Americans in the State of Maine” using the Donna M. Loring papers.
-As the first student to use this rich collection, Joseph had the opportunity to speak directly to Donna Loring about his thesis and gained important insights using materials written by Maine’s tribal leaders.
+- As the first UNE student to use the Donna Loring papers in the completion of a thesis.
+Joseph had the opportunity to speak directly to Donna Loring and gained important insights using materials written by Maine’s tribal leaders.